AdobeDocs/experience-manager-65.en/help/assets/accessibility-dm.md

 Because [!DNL Dynamic Media] is a plug-in to [!DNL Adobe Experience Manager Assets], most of the keyboard control behavior is the same as in [!DNL Experience Manager Assets].
 For example, the `Cancel` button in [!DNL Dynamic Media] has the same focus highlight as in [!DNL Experience Manager Assets], and reacts to the `Spacebar` key as in [!DNL Experience Manager Assets].
 See [Keyboard shortcuts in Assets](/help/assets/accessibility.md#keyboard-shortcuts).

-Keystrokes supported by individual user interface elements in [!DNL Dynamic Media] are&ndash;in most cases&ndash;obvious and easy to discover.
+Keystrokes supported by individual user interface elements in [!DNL Dynamic Media] are clear and easy to discover.
 Keyboard control in [!DNL Dynamic Media] is about the following:

 * Ability to use `Tab` and `Shift+Tab` keystrokes to navigate between interactive elements on the page.
 Using `Tab` advances input focus to the next user interface element in the tabbing order; using `Shift+Tab` brings input focus back to the previous user interface element.